-Within 30 days after the termination of a tenancy, a landlord must return the security deposit, plus interest earned less deductions, to the tenant (N.J.S.A.
-46:8-21.1).
-Deductions may include the cost of any damages over and above normal wear and tear, and any other money due the landlord under the terms of the lease.
-The landlord must return the money either by personal delivery, registered, or certified mail.
-If there are any deductions made from the security deposit by the landlord, an itemized list of these deductions must also be sent to the tenant by registered or certified mail within 30 days from the termination of the tenancy.
+Within 30 days after the end of a tenancy, a landlord must return the security deposit, plus interest earned less deductions, to the tenant.
+(26) Deductions may include the cost of any damages over and above normal wear and tear, and any other money due the landlord under the terms of the lease.
+The landlord must return the money either by personal delivery, registered or certified mail.
+If there are any deductions made from the security deposit by the landlord, an itemized list of these deductions must also be sent to the tenant by registered or certified mail within 30 days.
 If the amount of money owed to the landlord for damages or unpaid rent is greater than the amount of the security deposit, the landlord may sue for the difference.
 No deductions shall be made from a security deposit of a tenant who remains in possession of the rental premises.

 If a landlord fails to return the security deposit within 30 days, or the tenant disagrees with the amount deducted, the tenant may sue for double the amount of the security deposit that the tenant contends was wrongfully withheld.
-If the tenant is successful, the court may award the tenant double the amount wrongly withheld, together with court costs and reasonable attorney's fees (N.J.S.A.
-46:8-21.1).
-However, if the tenant breaks the lease and moves out of the dwelling unit prior to the expiration of the lease, without legal cause, the lease is not considered to be terminated.
-The lease is considered to be terminated once the unit is re-rented or the lease expires, whichever occurs first, provided that the tenant notified the landlord as required by the lease agreement.
-The date the rental unit is re-rented determines the date of the termination of the breached lease, J.C.
-Mitchell v.
-First Real Estate, 287 N.J.
-Super 546 (1996).
-Therefore, in the case of a broken lease agreement by the tenant, the 30 days that the landlord shall return the tenant's security deposit does not start until the landlord re-rents the rental unit, or until the lease expires, whichever occurs first.
+If the tenant is successful, the court may award the tenant double the amount wrongly withheld, together with court costs and reasonable attorney's fees.
+(27) However, if the tenant breaks the lease and moves out of the dwelling unit prior to the expiration of the lease, without legal cause, the lease is not considered to be terminated.
+The lease is considered to be terminated once the unit is re-rented or the lease expires, provided that the tenant notified the landlord as required by the lease agreement.
+The date the rental unit is re-rented determines the date of the termination of the breached lease.
+(28) Therefore, in the case of a broken lease agreement by the tenant, the 30 days that the landlord has to return the tenant's security deposit does not start until the landlord re-rents the rental unit, or until the lease expires, whichever occurs first.